Colombian Independence Day

 It’s July 20th and today we celebrate Colombia’s independence from Spain.

-I got to Colombia (after a 29-year absence) ten years ago.
-I remember being very excited my first July, back in 2010, because I was ready for a big party on Colombian independence day, July 20th.
+I got to Colombia (after a 29-year absence) in 2010.
+I remember being very excited my first July because I was ready for a big party on Colombian independence day, July 20th.
 I was used to the huge Colombian Festival in Los Angeles and imagined that celebrations here would be even better.
 I was very disappointed, to say the least.

 Unfortunately, Colombians don’t celebrate independence the way gringos do the 4th of July; you will not find any out of control parties, largely attended parades or fireworks everywhere.